-As temperatures drop, there are many WD-40 uses WD-40 uses , all with just ONE CAN!
-You can use WD-40 in and around the house, on your car, if you’re a tradesman, DIY enthusiast or keen gardener!
+As temperatures drop, there are many uses for WD-40, all with just ONE CAN!
+You can use WD-40 around the house, on your car, if you’re a tradesman, DIY enthusiast or keen gardener!
 Check out our Specialist range too!

-Each autumn/winter we should look to do some maintenance on our homes and rental properties, to prevent major projects and costs in the long run and keep them warm and running their best.
+Each winter, we should look to do some maintenance on our properties, to prevent major costs in the long run, and keep them warm and running their best.

-You can have the best heating system in the world, but if you’re house isn’t insulated property you’re wasting money.
+You can have the best heating system in the world, but if your house isn’t insulated properly, you’re wasting money.

 Check your radiators are heating to the top.
 If they aren’t, the chances are you will likely need to bleed your radiators.
-(For those who don’t know how to, check this how to bleed a radiator.)
+(For those who don’t know how to, check this ‘how to’.)

 This one is super simple but very effective; if your home has a draught, patch it up.
 Filling in the gaps around windows and doors can help you save on your heating bills and there are easy DIY fixes.
 This can easily be done by picking up some window draught excluder (an insulating tape) and ensuring it sits flat and snug to your windows.

 Many people also have draughts under their doors.
 This is also easily fixed and a little trick we like is using any spare foam pipe lagging as an excluder; just cut a section to fit the bottom of your door to form a tight seal against the floor.
-Of course if you prefer something more decorative, there are plenty of quirky draught excluders for the home you can buy.
+Of course if you prefer something more decorative, there are plenty of quirky draught excluders available to buy.